FAQ

 The VIA facilities are for the use of its paying members; full-time residents of Sorrento are eligible for discounts.
 The VIA maintains a 9-hole golf course, salt-water swimming pool, four tennis courts (including pickleball), and croquet.
 You can find more information about the VIA and how to join here: https://www.sorrentovia.org/.
 The 9-hole, walking only golf course is open to the public for daily greens fees or memberships.
 Read more about Blink Bonnie here: https://www.sorrentovia.org/golf

-While many properties in Sorrento have wells, much of the Town has seasonal water service provided by Long Pond Water District, and the water is generally on from May through October.
-The water lines mostly are above ground and Long Pond will shut off service prior to freezing conditions.
+While many properties in Sorrento have wells, much of the Town has both year round and seasonal water service provided by Long Pond Water District.
+Seasonal water is generally on from May through October.
+Seasonal water lines mostly are above ground and Long Pond will shut off service prior to freezing conditions.

 https://www.longpondwater.com/